TimKoornstra/FinTwitBERT/README.md

 ```

 ### Weights and Biases (wandb) usage
 If you would like to train this model yourself and report the metrics to weights and biases (wandb.ai).
-You can do so by adding a .env file with the following content: `WANDB_API_KEY=your_wandb_api_key`.
+You can do so by adding a wandb.env file with the following content: `WANDB_API_KEY=your_wandb_api_key`.

 ## Citation
 If you use FinTwitBERT or FinTwitBERT-sentiment in your research, please cite us as follows, noting that both authors contributed equally to this work: